 Integrating with Braintree offers your customers many different ways to pay – and we’re always working on adding more.
 Here's a quick list of what we currently offer, and whom they are available to.
 For more in-depth information, see our payment method guides.

-Most merchants located in the US, Europe, Australia, and APAC regions can accept Apple Pay transactions from participating customers – depending on your processor settings.
+Most merchants located in the US, Canada, Europe, Australia, and APAC regions can accept Apple Pay transactions from participating customers – depending on your processor settings.
 Learn more about Apple Pay.

-Most merchants located in the US, Europe, Australia, and APAC regions can accept Google Pay transactions from participating customers – with approval from Google.
+Most merchants located in the US, Canada, Europe, Australia, and APAC regions can accept Google Pay transactions from participating customers – with approval from Google.
 Learn more about Google Pay.

 Most merchants located in the US can accept Samsung Pay transactions from participating customers.
 Learn more about Samsung Pay.